rchau0623/Stwickers/README.md

 At the minimum, your ExpressJS server should have:
 - A `/checkout` route that can handle a `POST` request and works with the fake data that the client submits, it should return a summary of the order passed to it.
-- A `/inventory` route that can handle a `GET` request to return all the inventory.
+- An `/inventory` route that can handle a `GET` request to return all the inventory.

 The data for all the inventory can be global `JSON` objects and **do not** have to persist.